Priming and finishing oil for wooden floors and table-/worktops.

 Please note that the natural content of resin in wood can affect the colour expression, both when oiling with clear oil and with coloured oil.
 The reaction to the resin depends on wood species, but it is particularly pronounced on softwood, e.g. pine.

 - By long-term contact or by contact with other materials smudging from coloured oils may occur.

 - Floors primed with coloured oil can alternatively be finished with clear oil, if the colour intensity of the priming oil is considered suffient.

-- If the colour White or Invisible is used, the floor must always be finished with the same colour.
+- If the colour white or invisible/nordic is used, the floor must always be finished with the same colour.
 Clear oil can affect the colour intensity and create a slightly yellowing effect.

-- The colour Invisible contains white pigment and this will be visible on dark wood species.
+- The colour invisible/nordic contains white pigment and this will be visible on dark wood species.

 Care and maintenance, oiled surfaces:

 If the existing oil surface is sound and stable the floor can be refreshed with Rustic Top Oil.